JayT98/Leetcode/GCPD/README.txt

-Consider the following operation - we take a positive integer nand replace it with the sum of its prime factors (if a prime number is presented multiple times in the factorization of n, then it's counted the same number of times in the sum).
-This operation is applied sequentially first to the given number, then to the first result, then to the second result and so on, until the result remains the same.

-Given any number, find the final result of the operation.
+MinhNguyet Đơn giản 200 Điểm

+English
+GCPD (Greatest Common Prime Divisor) is defined as the largest prime number that divides both given positive integers.
+Your task is to find GCPD of the given integers a and b.

 Example

+For a = 12 and b = 18, the output should be greatestCommonPrimeDivisor(a, b) = 3;
-For n = 24, the output should be factorSum(n) = 5.
+For a = 12 and b = 13, the output should be greatestCommonPrimeDivisor(a, b) = -1.
-24 -> (2 + 2 + 2 + 3) = 9 -> (3 + 3) = 6 -> (2 + 3) = 5 -> 5.
-So the answer for n = 24 is 5.
 Input/Output

 [execution time limit] 0.5 seconds

-[input] integer n
+[input] integer a

 Guaranteed constraints:
+2 ≤ a ≤ 150.

+[input] integer b

+Guaranteed constraints:
-2 ≤ n ≤ 200.
+2 ≤ b ≤ 150.

 [output] integer

+GCPD of a and b or -1 if it doesn't exist.